 Strategy #1: Focus on the people, not the food.

+The food is not the fun.
 The food is not the entertainment.
 The food is not what makes the event special.
 The people make the event special.
 Repeat as often as necessary.

 Here are some tactics that might be helpful:

 - Take on a social challenge (game style).
 We can set out to meet three new people, pay a compliment to everyone at the gathering, or find out a new fact about an old friend.